Soldering Copper Cap Flashing

-A pro shows how he shapes and solders copper cap flashing, a window's first line of defense against water
+Learn how to shape and solder copper cap flashing, a window's first line of defense against water and the best way to prevent rot, insects, and mold.

 Cap flashing, which is installed atop the head casing, is a window’s first line of defense against water infiltration.
 When bending cap flashing, I like to use 20-oz. copper for both appearance and durability.
 Unlike aluminum, the folded copper ends can be soldered, so I don’t have to rely on caulk to seal the joint.
 I use 20-oz. copper because it is thin enough to work easily yet provides protection far beyond my lifetime.
 I use a portable sheet-metal brake, which can be rented at most home stores, to bend the flashing’s profile.